-It’s a delayed allergic response, which can take between 3 and 20 days to fully develop.
+It’s a delayed allergic response, which can take between 3 and 20 days to develop fully.

 Starting with tingling sensations in the skin, it slowly develops into ulcers around the mouth and mucous membranes.
 These ulcers then spread to other areas of the skin and can be very painful.

-With treatment, most patients will start to recover, but the blisters can take as long as 3 months to fully heal.
+With treatment, most patients will start to recover, but the blisters can take as long as three months to heal fully.

 In roughly 5–10% of cases, Steven Johnson Syndrome is fatal.

-Luckily, this condition is extremely rare, only one person was documented to have developed this reaction during the course of the clinical trials conducted by the original manufacturer, Cephalon Inc. This was still enough to require them to include this on their warning labels.
+Luckily, this condition is extremely rare, only one person was documented to have developed this reaction during the clinical trials conducted by the original manufacturer, Cephalon Inc. This was still enough to require them to include this on their warning labels.

 What Does A Modafinil Overdose Feel Like?

-There was one case where someone took 4000 mg (4g) of the drug and experienced excruciating headaches, dry mouth, heart palpitations, and insomnia for 4 days.
+There was one case where someone took 4000 mg (4 g) of the drug and experienced excruciating headaches, dry mouth, heart palpitations, and insomnia for four days.
 He says it was the worst experience of his life.

 This is what an overdose on modafinil would look like.

-He recovered 4 days later with no lasting side effects.
+He recovered four days later with no lasting side effects.

 Can A Modafinil Overdose Kill You?